Wilfred/wilfred.github.com/_posts/2017-07-16-optimising-dash-el.markdown

 ;; 6       return
 {% endhighlight %}

-If we annotate our function as pure, the byte-compiler actually runs it at compile time:
+If we annotate our function as pure, the byte-compiler helpfully runs it at compile time:

 {% highlight common-lisp %}